Skip to Content

 But there’s still lots of good whale spotting toward the end of the Cabo whale season!

-Best time to see whales in Cabo San Lucas
+What is the best time of day to see whales in Cabo San Lucas?

 Whale watching tours are typically offered three times a day – early morning, mid-day and late afternoon.

-Which is the best time to go?
+So what is the best time to see whales in Cabo?
 That depends…

 We like the early morning tours.